Skip to main content

 • Root canal treated teeth and teeth with acute infection at the site of extraction

-Change in buccolingual horizontal alveolar ridge width4 months
+Change in buccolingual horizontal alveolar ridge width

 The horizontal buccolingual alveolar ridge width will be measured radiographically on a CBCT at three levels: at -1 mm, -3 mm, -5 mm below the most coronal aspect of the crest (HW-1, HW-3, HW-5), and clinically by a caliper at -3 mm and -5 mm (HW-3 and HW-5).
 Measurements will be taken at baseline and after 4 months postoperatively to calculate the change.

-Alveolar buccal ridge height4 months
+• Alveolar buccal ridge height(4 months)